Mr-Zanzibar/Lobby-Bot/README.md

 - !bp (the bot will change the battlepass level)

+- !banner (the bot will change the banner)

 - !ready (makes the bot ready up)

 - !sitout (makes the bot sitout)